nats-io/nats-site/content/blog/jetstream-java-client-04-push-subscribe.md

 * subject - every subscription needs a subject
 * options - configure PushSubscribeOptions or use the default configuration
-* queue - multiple consumers in using the same queue name will each get a unique portion of the messages in the stream
+* queue - multiple consumers using the same queue name will each get a unique portion of the messages in the stream.
 * dispatcher - necessary if you want to handle messages asynchronously
 * handler - the asynchronous handler
-* autoAck - for asynchronous handling, the message can be acknowledged for you before your own handler is called
+* autoAck - for asynchronous handling, the message can be acknowledged for you before your own handler is called.

 ### PushSubscribeOptions